WebizenAI/devdocs/WebizenTechStack/POCDevWebizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/Webizen2.5HostComponents/SolidBasedSystemsFork.md

 ##### Desirable Features

 It would be better, if apps developed for the webizen ecosystem, provided a networked means to interact with 'Solid' based system users.
 This may mean that transformers are required - which are generally required anyway, its just another use-case for how they may be used.
-Yet, there's some aspects - that may not already be supported by these other systems that may end-up being required / non-negotable - particularly with respect to the [[Values Credentials]] as there have been SERIOUS problems in the past which the solid community has not resolved (noting - it doesn't appear to be a 'mistake' on the part of those who were directly involved).
+Yet, there's some aspects - that may not already be supported by these other systems that may end-up being required / non-negotable - particularly with respect to the [[ValuesCredentials]] as there have been SERIOUS problems in the past which the solid community has not resolved (noting - it doesn't appear to be a 'mistake' on the part of those who were directly involved).